-You just set the SLA to determine an acceptable average transaction time over three potential load scenarios:
+In the above screen, you set the SLA to define an acceptable average transaction time over three potential load scenarios:

 - Light load.
 Between 0 and 19 Vusers

 - Average load.
 Between 20 and 49 Vusers

 - Heavy load.
 More than 50 Vusers

 - c.
 Click Next.

 - 5. Set threshold values.